Luftare/shadow/README.md

 - a rectangle is displayed around the game field
 - bug: long delayed buffer playback does not remaining positions left and needs to jump to first available position in buffer
 - parse world from image by reading pixel values
+- server has a single method to reset game state